kindredFP/kindredfp.github.io/README.md

 ## Overview

-This was created so I can have a landing page for my github account.
-I want to give credit to Start Bootstrap as they were able to help me build this site very quickly.
+Welcome to my GitHub Page!
+This site serves as a landing page for my GitHub account, showcasing my projects, skills, and professional background.
+Special thanks to [Start Bootstrap](https://startbootstrap.com) for their fantastic templates, which helped me build this site quickly and efficiently.

 ## Notes

-Building and maintaining this site has helped me learn and apply my CSS and Javascript knowledge.
+Maintaining this site has been a valuable learning experience.
+It has allowed me to enhance my CSS and JavaScript skills, and apply what I've learned in a real-world project.